-'At Stirling, we encourage our students to think beyond the boundaries of traditional teaching.
-Our team of academics within Health Sciences and Sport dedicate their time to creating and discovering new knowledge in their respective fields, and developing a bespoke curriculum that is at the forefront of research innovation.
-Our success within health and sport research is testament to the passion, commitment and drive of our academic staff, and we pride ourselves in producing well-informed, skilled graduates who are highly attractive to potential employers.'
+"At Stirling, we encourage our students to think beyond the boundaries of traditional teaching.
+Our team of academics dedicate their time to discovering new knowledge in their respective fields, and developing a bespoke curriculum that is at the forefront of research innovation.
+Our success within health and sport research is testament to the passion, commitment and drive of our academic staff, and we pride ourselves in producing well-informed, skilled graduates who are highly attractive to potential employers."

-'Collaboration with industry is a core element of Stirling’s sport and health science courses.
+"Collaboration with industry is a core element of Stirling’s sport and health science courses.
 We place a strong emphasis on combining theory with practice, and we take every opportunity to ensure that our students benefit from the latest industry insights.'

-'As Stirling is home to several national governing bodies (NGBs) for sport, students are afforded the opportunity to undertake work placements and conduct dissertation projects with our on-site partners.
-We regularly encourage our students to volunteer at national events and invite guest speakers to present talks on industry best practice.'
+As Stirling is home to several national governing bodies (NGBs) for sport, students are afforded the opportunity to undertake work placements and conduct dissertation projects with our on-site partners.
+We regularly encourage our students to volunteer at national events and invite guest speakers to present talks on industry best practice."

-'Being Scotland’s University for Sporting Excellence is beneficial to postgraduate students in a variety of different ways.
+"Being Scotland’s University for Sporting Excellence is beneficial to postgraduate students in a variety of different ways.
 Due to this status, we hold close links with government officials, who visit campus to discuss and shape government policy within sport.
 Our students are therefore at the forefront of pivotal, industry-changing decisions and are taught by academics who make valuable contributions to cross-party working groups.'

-'Psychology of Sport students also have the opportunity to mentor our ‘Winning Students’ athletes and experience the psychological intricacies of high-performance sport firsthand.
-At Stirling, we attract some of the top researchers from across the globe and our sports facilities are second to none.'
+Psychology of Sport students have the opportunity to engage with the University’s Sports Development Service, helping student-athletes to develop their performance in competition.
+At Stirling, we attract some of the top researchers from across the globe and our sports facilities are second to none."

-'The positive correlation between physical activity and health is a proven one, with physical activity recognised as the only universal preventative for developed-world epidemics, such as diabetes, obesity and cardiac heart disease.
+"The positive correlation between physical activity and health is a proven one, with physical activity recognised as the only universal preventative for developed-world epidemics, such as diabetes, obesity and heart disease.
 Stirling students benefit from our joined-up approach to teaching within the Faculty of Health Sciences and Sport, and have access to the latest developments in both areas of world-leading research.
 Academic staff work together to provide students with the knowledge to help people to maintain, attain and retain their physical fitness.
-Physical, mental, emotional and even social health go hand in hand, and we aim to create strong, active role models who are able to work with people to change the behaviours that lead to illness.'
+Physical, mental, emotional and even social health go hand in hand, and we aim to create strong, active role models who are able to work with people to change the behaviours that lead to illness."

-'We are committed to the employability of our graduates.
-All sport students must undertake a work placement during their studies and will amass a considerable amount of time in industry putting their theory into practice.
-We also offer all of our degrees part-time, which allows our health students in particular to continue in employment and take learnings straight from the lecture theatre into a real-world setting.'
+"We are committed to the employability of our graduates and we have close links with industry across both health and sport sectors.
+We also offer all of our degrees part-time - with a number entirely online - which allows our students to continue in employment and take learnings straight from the lecture theatre into a real-world setting."